 Sexual coercion can be a type of sexual violence.
 If you are in immediate danger, call 911.
 If you are in a safe place, call the National Sexual Assault Hotline at 800-656-HOPE (4673) or chat online with a trained hotline worker on the National Sexual Assault Online Hotline at any time to get help.

-Some sexual coercion is against the law or violates school or workplace policies.
+Some sexual coercion is against the law or violates school, rental, or workplace policies.
+Sexual coercion from someone at school, work, or a rental company or loan office is usually called sexual harassment.
 If you are younger than 18, tell a trusted adult about what happened.
 If you are an adult, consider talking to someone about getting help and reporting the person to the local authorities.
 You could talk to a counselor, the human resources department, or the local police.

 Did we answer your question about sexual coercion?